jgaa/stbl/README.md

 The templates are snippets of html code with macros that are expanded during rendering.

+- article-in-list.html: Defines how to render the code for an article in a list of articles.
 - article.html: Defines how to render the code for an article
-- article-in-list.html: Defines how to render the code for an article in a list of articles.
 - author.html: Defines how to render the code for an author
 - footer.html: Defines how to render the page-footer
 - frontpage.html: Defines how to render the front-page
 - info.html: Defines how to render special pages, like About
 - menu.html: Defines how to render the menu
 - menuitem.html: Defines how to render a menu-item
+- next.html: The html-code to link to the next page.
 - page-header.html: Defines how to render the page header (html / head entity)
+- prev.html: The html-code to link to the previous page.
 - pubdate.html: Defines how to render the date of publication
 - pubdates.html: Defines how to render the date of publication and the update date (if the article is updater after it was published).
 - series.html: Defines how to render the cover-page for a series.